danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-01-making-swift-package-assets-work-in-swiftui-previews.md

 ---

-In this post, we'll take a look at how we can get colors, images and other assets that are defined in Swift packages to work in external SwiftUI previews, such as in an app project.
+In this post, we'll take a look at how we can get colors, images and other assets that are defined in Swift packages to work in external SwiftUI previews, such as in an app.

 ## Background

-Swift packages make it very easy to share assets, such as colors and images, as well as files, such as fonts.
+Swift packages make it very easy to share assets, such as colors and images, as well as files, e.g. fonts.
 Just add resources to a package folder and specify the folder in the package definition file:

 ```swift
 // swift-tools-version: 5.6